Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 Can I make the banana rhubarb muffins in a loaf pan?

 Absolutely!
 Can I tell you a secret?
-This was originally my favorite banana bread recipe.
-Then I adapted it for muffins.
+This was originally my go-to recipe for banana bread.
+I adapted it for muffins.
 Then I added the rhubarb.
 So you can certainly make it in a bread pan since that was the original recipe!

 You can grease 2 loaf pans and divide the batter between the two.
 Sprinkle the tops with raw sugar.
 Bake for 50-60 minutes until a toothpick comes out clean.
 Banana rhubarb bread!